 PTT values the importance of social, environmental and health impact management in every project.
 This is to ensure that operations throughout the project lifecycle, before, during and after operations are controlled to avoid any disturbances to or negative impact on society, the environment, and safety, allowing co-existence on a sustainable footing with local communities.
-By conducting impact assessments, defining preventive mitigations, and monitoring measures to oversee the practices of contractors and employees, PTT can ensure that projects are managed strictly in line with the prescribed procedures and measures.
+By conducting impact assessments, defining preventive mitigations, and monitoring measures to oversee the practices of contractors and employees, PTT can ensure that projects are managed strictly in line with the stated procedures and measures.

 Social, Environmental and Health Impact Analysis

 PTT conducts social, environmental and health impact studies for all projects.
-These studies are within the scope of the EIA preparation process, which is required by law and which must be prepared in compliance with the criteria, methodology, regulations and guidelines on EIA reports under the Notification of the Ministry of Natural Resources and Environment and other relevant laws.
-In addition, in case of project expansion or modification, environmental impact assessments must be reviewed to maintain compliance with conditions attached in the annex approved in the EIA report.
+These studies are within the scope of the Environmental Impact Assessment (EIA) preparation process, which is required by law and which must be prepared in compliance with the criteria, methodology, regulations and guidelines on EIA reports under the Notification of the Ministry of Natural Resources and Environment and other relevant laws.
+In addition, in case of project expansion or modification, EIAs must be reviewed to maintain compliance with conditions attached in the annex approved in the EIA report.
 The study and impact analysis are jointly carried out by academic institutions or agencies registered with the Office of Natural Resources and Environmental Policy and Planning (ONEP).
 The assessment includes social, environmental, and health surveys as well as engagement with stakeholder groups in order to use the information collected to assess potential impacts and identify preventive mitigation and monitoring measures prior to the submission of the EIA report to the ONEP and relevant agencies for approval.
 Monitoring measures are evaluated for compliance by a third party organization and the results are submitted to the ONEP and other relevant agencies every six months throughout the project life.

 PTT conducts public consultation for all projects to disseminate and disclose information about the project’s EIA report preparation to relevant stakeholders.
 Communication covers issues including project overview and information, potential impacts, as well as mitigation and monitoring measures for environmental, social, and health impacts.
 All stakeholders are encouraged to engage by providing their opinions and recommendations with regard to project development, in order to generate useful information for preparing the mitigation and monitoring measures for the social, environmental and health impact assessment.